Ecosystem Investment Partners Acquires 9,798 Acres in Southern West Virginia to Establish a Stream Mitigation Bank

 The Southern West Virginia Stream Mitigation Bank will deliver high quality stream mitigation credits to offset unavoidable stream impacts permitted under Section 404 of the Clean Water Act in West Virginia’s Tug Fork, Lower Guyandotte, Upper Guyandotte and Twelvepole watersheds.
 In the coming months, EIP and its local stream restoration experts at Canaan Valley Institute will be working closely with the US Army Corps of Engineers’ Huntington District, the State of West Virginia, US EPA, US Fish & Wildlife Service and other agencies to design and entitle the properties as a stream mitigation bank.
 Once established and constructed, EIP anticipates that the bank will generate a large credit supply that will be able to service major projects with significant stream impacts.
 Purchasing credits to satisfy federal, state and local environmental permit requirements results in quicker time-to-permit, substantial cost savings, and a full transfer of otherwise perpetual mitigation liability.
 Credits may be reserved now.

-To inquire about reserving credits, please contact Kevin Roush, Assistant Director of Markets, at firstname.lastname@example.org.
+To inquire about reserving credits, please contact Kevin Roush, Assistant Director of Business Development, at firstname.lastname@example.org.